 - Both sides of the American Revolutionary War

 - Other various military deployments throughout the young United States

 - Information on the day, location and general orders

 - Calculations about rations, miles and routes traveled

 - “Advertisements” announcing lost items, such as clothing and equipment

-The Orderly Books collection—developed in conjunction with the New-York Historical Society—contains handwritten volumes documenting military orders, movements and engagements by brigade, regiment, company and other specific military units between 1748 and 1817.
-The content provides detailed accounts of troops’ daily lives, documenting everything from court martial cases to the price of necessities charged by locals.
+The content in Orderly Books provides detailed accounts of troops’ daily lives, documenting everything from court martial cases to the price of necessities charged by locals.
 Given the dearth of soldiers’ diaries, Orderly Books provides historically valuable information about soldiers’ lives.